Guided group walking

 During our time in Reykjavik, we usually stay in the Hotel Klettur.
 The property is located approximately 15 mins walk from the main shopping street, Laugavegur, so it’s easy to enjoy the cafés, bars and restaurants of Iceland’s capital.
 Rooms are a good size with private facilities.

-We leave Reykjavik, driving east along the scenic southern highway.
-Our first stop is Seljalandsfoss, a 195ft (60m) high waterfall.
+Leave Reykjavik, driving east along the scenic southern highway.
+Our first stop is Seljalandsfoss, a 195ft (60m) high waterfall with fantastic ice features in winter.
 We can walk behind the cascade, providing conditions are not too icy.
 Suitable footwear is a must; however, the leader carries ice grips that can be put over standard walking boots to increase grip in slippery conditions.
-We continue on through starkly beautiful countryside to an area badly affected by the 2010 eruption of the Eyjafjallajökull volcano.
-We journey along the coast visiting the Skógafoss waterfall, a 195ft (60m) drop that falls in an 80ft (25m) wide sheet.
+We continue through starkly beautiful countryside to an area impacted by the 2010 eruption of the Eyjafjallajökull volcano.
+Then journey along the coast, visiting the Skógafoss waterfall, a 195ft (60m) drop that falls in an 80ft (25m) wide sheet.
 If there is time, we drive to the most southerly point in Iceland, the Dyrhólaey peninsula, to enjoy coastal views north to Mýrdalsjökull glacier and south to the Reynisdrangar black lava sea stacks.
-If time and conditions allow, we see the sea stacks at a closer proximity from Reynisfjara black beach.
+If conditions allow, we see the sea stacks at a closer proximity from Reynisfjara black beach.
 The final part of our journey takes us across the black expanse of the Myrdalssandur floodplains, created by the river that formed after the eruption of a volcano under the Mýrdalsjökull Glacier.
-Our hotel for the night is Hotel Laki, just outside the small village of Kirkjubaejarklaustur.
+Our accommodation for the next two nights is Hotel Laki, just outside the small village of Kirkjubaejarklaustur.
+Thanks to our countryside location, we can step outside this evening and track the Northern Lights.
+We know from experience that if the Northern Lights do display tonight, we can see them from the hotel!
 Accommodation: Hotel Laki (or similar)

 You stay at Hotel Laki.